AlexeyALeonov/StorjPoint/README.md

 StorjFS implements WebDAV server by Flask on top of StorjFS.
 Windows Explorer can read WebDAV server as like a smb server, i.e. you can 'explorer' files/directories in WebDAV server as in a normal disk.
 StorjPoint implements minimum WebDAV functions for windows explorer in XP,Vista.
 I didn't check 7,8, and other WebDAV clients.
+WebDAV server can accept LOCK, but StorjPoint do nothing.

 ##Contribution